Order of Worship

 Introduction

-Into the Text:
+Into the Text

 Order of Worship

-8th of December | 16:00 (Helsinki)
+16th of February 2025 | 16:00 (Helsinki)

 Our welcome team members will pass an offering basket during this song.